phparkitect/arkitect/README.md

     ->that(new ResideInOneOfTheseNamespaces('App\Controller\Admin'))
     ->should(new NotExtend('App\Controller\AbstractController'))
     ->because('we want to be sure that all admin controllers not extend AbstractController for security reasons');

+You can add multiple parameters, the violation will happen when one of them match
 ```

 ### Don't have dependency outside a namespace